agnesdeng/agnesdeng.github.io/content/teaching.md

   - block: resume-teaching
       title: Teaching Experience
       username: admin
-      # You can specify which content to display if your admin profile has both work and teaching sections
-      filter_by: teaching
     design:
       # Set the date format if you want specific formatting
       date_format: 'January 2006'